crcdng/smart_contract_101_ligo/README.md

 You have...

 * learned to install the necessary tools for Tezos smart contract development
-* created a smart contract with Archetype and inpected the generated code
+* created a smart contract with CameLIGO and inspected the generated code
 * deployed your first smart contract to the Ghostnet and tested it.

-**WORK IN PROGRESS**

 ---